Post job

 Preschool teacher assistants, paid an average of $25K per year, must have skills in childcare and communication.
 This career requires a minimum of a high school diploma, though in some situations, a bachelor's degree may be needed.
 Those who choose this career path interact with children, prepare snacks, teach things like color and shapes, help children to get dressed and/or change diapers, and evaluate children's development and physical wellness.

-There are some key differences in responsibilities as well.
-For example, an instructional aide responsibilities require skills like "work ethic," "math," "instructional materials," and "mathematics."
+There are some key differences in the responsibilities of each position.
+For example, instructional aide responsibilities require skills like "work ethic," "math," "instructional materials," and "mathematics."
 Meanwhile a typical preschool teacher's assistant has skills in areas such as "open communication," "child development," "child care," and "compassion."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Toddler assistant teachers provide any help needed by lead teachers, usually in a daycare setting.
 They are responsible for looking after the needs of the children and assisting lead teachers with various tasks.
 They help guide students throughout the activities and ensure that they are safe at all times.
 Toddler assistant teachers should be familiar with the basic needs of a child and should be able to care for them.
 They often assist in feeding the kids, cleaning up after them, and in the conduct of class activities.

-But both careers also use different skills, according to real instructional aide resumes.
-While instructional aide responsibilities can utilize skills like "work ethic," "math," "direct supervision," and "basic math," some toddler assistant teachers use skills like "customer service," "child care," "child development," and "pre-k."
+Each career also uses different skills, according to real instructional aide resumes.
+While instructional aide responsibilities can utilize skills like "work ethic," "math," "direct supervision," and "basic math," toddler assistant teachers use skills like "customer service," "child care," "child development," and "pre-k."

 A classroom assistant is responsible for monitoring the class activities and the students' learning progress under the command of a head instructor.
 Classroom assistants help the teachers in conducting engaging learning activities, creating comprehensive lesson plans, and gathering educational materials to support the students' needs.
 They take the initiative on observing the class when the teacher is away, leaving them activities to work on as the teacher instructed.
 A classroom assistant must have excellent communication and organization skills, as they also serve as a liaison between the students and the teacher for inquiries and concerns.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from instructional aide resumes include skills like "work ethic," "math," "direct supervision," and "basic math," whereas a classroom assistant might be skilled in "photocopying," "child care," "first aid training," and "language development. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from instructional aide resumes include skills like "work ethic," "math," "direct supervision," and "basic math," whereas a classroom assistant is more likely to list skills in "photocopying," "child care," "first aid training," and "language development. "

-Classroom assistants typically study at similar levels compared with instructional aides.
+Classroom assistants earn the best pay in the technology industry, where they command an average salary of $27,753.
+Instructional aides earn the highest pay from the education industry, with an average salary of $30,309.Most classroom assistants achieve a similar degree level compared to instructional aides.
 For example, they're 0.2% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

 A child care teacher is responsible for educating young learners, observing their personal and social behaviors.
 They also prepare engaging and fun activities for the children, ensuring their safety and security.
 Child care teachers assist the children's daily activities and provide progress reports and updates to the children's parents for any concerns and support needed.
 They also maintain the cleanliness and orderliness of the facilities by adhering to the safety standards and protocols.
 A child care teacher must have excellent communication and organizational skills and implement learning methods that would fit the curriculum.